radish-es/opensourcelaw/content/courses/Property/readings/week2.md

 This list of arguments types—and the broader analytical framework we are using this week—was developed by Duncan Kennedy in the early 1990s.[^kennedy1991] While Kennedy's approach has not been widely used in first-year legal education in Canada, I think it offers an invaluable tool for understanding the structure of legal arguments.

-The four key argument types we will be working with the week are:
+The four key argument types we will be working with this week are:

 - Denial of Premise